-Once you’ve got your “inventory” of pages to optimize, it’s time to do some keyword research, so you know what terms to target with your SEO efforts.
+Once you’ve got your “inventory” of pages to optimize, it’s time to do some keyword research, so you know what terms to target with your eCommerce search engine optimization efforts.

 Keywords are the foundation of search engine optimization.
 They are the words and phrases that people search for in Google.
 When someone searches for a word or phrase that’s related to a product you sell, you want your site to be at or near the top of the results.